-A blazar is a galaxy whose central nucleus is bright at wavelengths from the low energy radio band to high energy gamma rays (each gamma ray photon is over a hundred million times more energetic than the X-rays seen by the Chandra X-ray Observatory).
+A blazar is a galaxy whose central nucleus is bright at wavelengths from the low-energy radio band to high-energy gamma rays (each gamma ray photon is over a hundred million times more energetic than the X-rays seen by the Chandra X-ray Observatory).
 Astronomers think that the blazar nucleus contains a supermassive black hole, similar to a quasar nucleus.
 The emission results when matter falls onto the vicinity of the black hole and erupts into powerful, narrow jets of radiating charged particles moving close to the speed of light.
-Two defining characteristics of blazars, strong radio emission and high variability, are results of the accretion and jets.
+Two defining characteristics of blazars, strong radio emission, and high variability, are the results of the accretion and jets.

 Although the nuclei of other galaxies also eject jets of particles, the class of blazars is thought to result from our unique viewing angle: staring directly down the throats of these jets.
 The orientation makes these objects unique probes of exotic physical activity, with the relative intensities of the radiation providing key diagnostics.
 In most other galaxies, for example, infrared radiation comes from heated dust, but in blazars the infrared colors indicate that it comes from jet emission.
 Because the jet emission is so bright the underlying galaxy light can be masked, with the result that in the class of BL Lac blazars emission and absorption lines are not detected, making their distances difficult to determine.